nremey/dynamic-Cleaning-Schedule-in-Home-Assistant/Version3/Readme.md

 Read-only rendering works directly from `/local/...`.
 Without this backend, the editing UI still works, but persistent file writes will fail.
-For saving/exporting files from the UI (tasks, catalog, settings, shopping sync config), enable the webhook/file-writer backend:
+For saving/exporting files from the UI (tasks, catalog, settings, shopping sync config), enable the webhook/file-writer backend.

-1. Include package from this repo:
-- `packages/taskboard_webhooks_fixed.yaml`
-- and/or service definitions from `packages/services.yaml`

-2. Install Python helpers from `scripts/` where your HA setup expects them.

-3. Restart HA and verify webhook endpoint used by UI:
-- `POST /api/webhook/taskboard_textcontentfile_export`
+if all files und subfolder are copied to  `/config/www/community/remeys_taskboard` this will be handled.

 Shell commands and automations used by the backend package (`packages/taskboard_webhooks_fixed.yaml`):
 - `shell_command.taskboard_textcontentfile_save` (generic file save from base64 payload)